Search for Important Questions

 3. From the given balance sheets of X Ltd., propose a schedule of changes in working capital and a statement of flow of fund.

-1. Write Journal entries of the following: Goods worth 5,000 and Cash 2,000 were stolen by an employee.
+2. Write Journal entries of the following: Goods worth 5,000 and Cash 2,000 were stolen by an employee.
 Provide 15% depreciation on Furniture costing 10,000.

-2. Mention the necessary entries in the books of the buyer as well as the seller when goods are sold on the hire-purchase system.
+3. Mention the necessary entries in the books of the buyer as well as the seller when goods are sold on the hire-purchase system.

 1. Define financial accounting and state its objectives.

-2. Explain briefly Long-term sources of finance.
+2. Explain briefly Components of working capital.

 3. Define capital structure and explain the factors determining capital structure.